 Santa Fe, New Mexico has outdoor craft vendors in its downtown markets offering a beautiful array of colors and textures to entice the eye!
 This market is located in downtown Santa Fe across the street from the landmark La Fonda hotel.
 The products reflect the Native American, Spanish and Mexican influences that shape local culture.

 Santa Fe is well known for its Pueblo-Revival architecture.
 This style of building was developed by the early ancestral Pueblo peoples of the southwest and was later adopted by Spanish missionaries in the 17th Century.
 In 1957, a committee led by John Gaw Meem drafted the Historical Zoning Ordinance in Santa Fe.
 This ordinance mandated the use of the “Old Santa Fe Style,” which encompassed “so-called Pueblo, Pueblo-Spanish or Spanish-Indian and Territorial styles,” on all new buildings in central Santa Fe.
 This ordinance remains in effect, giving Santa Fe its distinct architecture.
-The photo below shows a home built in the classic Pueblo-Revival style.

 Along with its world-class art galleries, Santa Fe offers an enviable range of world-class dining options.
 Whether you have a yearning for local New Mexico specialties or haute-cuisine, you will find it here.
 Innovative Southwestern fare created by award-winning chefs and hearty New Mexico dishes such as breakfast burritos and green chile stew have earned Santa Fe a prominent place on the world’s culinary map.
 If you’re hungry for Asian, French, Italian, Indian or Middle Eastern cuisine, you’ll find them all here as well.
-The photo above shows one of the many beautiful cafes located in downtown Santa Fe.

 Are museums your thing?
 Santa Fe has something for everyone!
 On almost any given day here you might find yourself browsing among prehistoric ceramic pottery, an expansive collection of Brazilian folk art, and cutting-edge modern photography exhibits.
 The photo below shows the New Mexico Museum of Art in Santa Fe, New Mexico.
 This timeless building was constructed in 1917 and represents (to my eye) one of the finest examples of Pueblo Revival Style architecture.
 Designed by Issac Rapp, it borrows from Native American and Spanish Colonial design styles.
 Its warm Adobe textures are complemented by the clear blue New Mexico sun.